fxru/blam-metadata/BLAMBundleRepository.md

 	IMDI Element:               //Session/MDGroup/Location/Country
 	ELDP-CMDI Element:
 	IMDI-CMDI Element:
+	lat-session:

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleCountryName
 **Description:** The BundleCountryName element contains the name of the country as provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
-GeoNames field: countryName
+GeoNames field: *countryName*

 	Interface Facet:			yes, full text
 	User provided:				no